elastic/integrations/packages/osquery_manager/docs/README.md

 After selecting a scheduled query group to edit or adding a new scheduled query group:

 - *To add queries individually*: Click **Add query**.
-In the fly-out, enter an ID for the query, the query, and the query interval (seconds).
-You can also optionally set the minimum osquery version required to run the query and set the Platform required to run the query.
+In the flyout, enter an ID for the query, the query, and the query interval (seconds).
+You can also optionally set the minimum osquery version required to run the query and set the platform required to run the query.
 - *To load queries from a .conf query pack*: Use the **Select or drag and drop zone** under the query table.
 You can upload your own pack or use a community pack.
 To explore the community packs that Osquery publishes, click Example packs.

 To save your changes, click **Save query**.
 Once saved, the changes are pushed out to the agents in the policy.

 ### Saved queries
 The Saved queries page lists all queries that have been saved.
-Queries can be saved when running a live query or from the Saved queries page, and they can be run from the Live queries page or added to a scheduled query group.
+From the Live queries page, you can create and save a new live query.
+From the **Scheduled query groups** page, you can add saved queries to a scheduled query group.

 Each query contains the following information:
 - ID: A unique identifier for the query.